flyisland/gitaly/doc/rfcs/praefect-queue-storage.md

 need some form of consensus over which internal Gitaly nodes are good (available) or bad (offline).
 This is not a YAGNI, we will need this.
 Like the queue this would be shared state.
-The most natural fit for this, within GitLab's current architecture, would be Consul.
+The most natural fit for this, within the current architecture of GitLab, would be Consul.
 But Consul is not a good fit for storing the queue.

 We might want Praefect to have a catalogue of all repositories it is